-church's partnership with Jessup and the recipients past contribution to the church.
+contribution to the church.
 Receiving this grant may not be tied to future participation or involvement at the church.
 Deadline: Church Partnership Grant Application must be submitted by August 15 for fall, December 15 for spring, and April 15 for summer.
 Funds are limited.
 Priority given to early applicants.
 Renewal: This grant must be applied for each year with a new application.
-Application: Church Partnership Grant Application - to be filled out by a pastor (at the supporting church) who knows the applicant well Ministry Worker Gra int int Amount: \$135 per unit Eligibility: This grant is available to SPS students who are employed in full-time paid ministry or who are the spouse of someone who is employed in full-time paid ministry.
+Application: Church Partnership Grant Application - to be filled out by a pastor (at the supporting church) who knows the applicant well Ministry Worker Grant Amount: \$135 per unit Eligibility: This grant is available to ADC students who are employed in full-time paid ministry or who are the spouse of someone who is employed in full-time paid ministry.
 Examples of full-time, paid ministry include: employees of a church, missionary organization, Christian school, para-church, or other nonprofit organization that focuses on spreading the gospel of Christ.
 See Ministry Worker Grant Application for more information.
 Deadline: For fall students, Ministry Worker Grant Application and a FAFSA must be submitted by July 15.
 If funds are available, students who miss the fall deadline may apply for a spring award by December 15 or a summer award by April 15.
 Renewal: Annually renewable with a Jessup GPA of 2.0 or above and upon proof of continued full-time employment in paid ministry Application: Ministry Worker Grant Application and FAFSA